-Yesterday, I wondered how to create gradients in Flutter, so let's look at how this works.
+Yesterday, I wondered how to create gradients in Flutter, so let's see how this works.

 Gradients, in general, can give us that extra fancy feeling in our app.
 While researching this article, I learned that Flutter allows you to modify everything, another great win of Flutter.

-The main way to add gradients to our Flutter app is to use a box decorator.
+The primary way to add gradients to our Flutter app is to use a box decorator.
 You can use decorations on a couple of elements, including a container.

 Let's look at how that looks.

 We'll start using our basic Flutter app as our blank canvas again.

 return Container( decoration: BoxDecoration( gradient: LinearGradient( begin: Alignment.topRight, end: Alignment.bottomLeft, colors: [ Color(0xff9796F0), Color(0xffFBC7D4), ], ), ), child: Center( child: Text( 'Hello world 👋', style: TextStyle( fontSize: 50.0, color: Colors.white, ), ), ), );